 The efforts taken by European governing bodies around protecting consumer information has spurred similar efforts in the U.S. California, for instance, pushed to include a ballot measure in the 2018 midterms.
 The intent behind it is forcing full disclosure from businesses on how they used the information they collected.

 Since selling customer data has become such a prime revenue opportunity for so many companies, there’s been pushback on these efforts from many different industries.
 It was fought by titans like Microsoft and Amazon, who contributed to political campaigns working to defeat the measure.

-That means banking and financial institutions operating in California must comply to a standard similar to GDPR for California residents.
+That means banking and financial institutions operating in California must comply with a standard similar to GDPR for California residents.
 Like GDPR, it outlines rules for obtaining consent, revealing what companies do with the information they take in, and allowing for consent to be withdrawn at any time.
 This gives consumers more control over their data and could have a huge impact on the digital advertising efforts of banks and firms.
 The list of ‘New Rights of the Consumer‘ contains elements such as ‘the right to know what personal information data is being collected and to see this data up to twice a year’, ‘the right to know the categories of the sources of this information’, and ‘the right to know the purposes for which it is collected, used, or sold’.

 That may be ready to change as current administration officials recently began discussions on implementing a national framework designed to address data privacy.
 U.S. lawmakers also seek to advance legislation to deal with issues surrounding how companies manage and often profit from consumer data.

 Data security and data privacy often go hand-in-hand.
 Without proper security protocols in place, it’s impossible for organizations to guard against threats from outside and within.
 Banks and financial institutions need to make sure they’re implementing smart policies designed to educate and train employees on common standards when it comes to data privacy, including:

 - Not opening or responding to suspicious emails